County settles suit brought by daughter of slain woman

-Hempstead Village, meanwhile, promised in 2017 to pay N'Daya Lee, the daughter of Diane Parker-Reed, a judgement of $1 million plus attorneys' fees and other costs, documents show.
+Hempstead Village had promised in 2017 to pay N'Daya Lee, the daughter of Diane Parker-Reed, a judgment of $1 million plus attorneys' fees and other costs, documents show.

 Nassau County settled a federal lawsuit earlier this month with the daughter of a woman who was killed by her husband in 2013, court documents show.